-Because of its reliability and safety, laser refractive surgery is the most commonly used method for correcting mild and moderate refractive defects.
+Because of its reliability and safety, refractive laser surgery is the most commonly used method for correcting mild and moderate refractive defects.

 Astigmatism is characterised by the fact that the eye is unable to form a clean image of an object because the power of the optical system varies between the highest and lowest degrees of power.

 In hypermetropia, objects in the distance are focused behind the retina, this makes close objects look blurred.

 Myopia is a change in refraction whereby objects in the distance are focused in front of the retina and not on it, causing blurred farsight.

 At the first visit, the ophthalmologist will assess your current prescription and your eye health and they will perform a full eye examination.
 Depending on the results, the most advisable procedure will be determined for each case.

 Barraquer has surgical theatres and laser rooms equipped with the latest technology as well as a 24h Emergency Service.

 To be eligible for the operation, you must meet the following requirements:

 - Have a stable prescription

 - Not suffer any eye diseases that contraindicate the procedure